 2. There is a wealth of thought-provoking and practical information out there about assessment, so I think it is an ideal time to review our practice in this area and see if we can enhance and benefit our learners.

-3. It can help to attend external training and bring fresh ideas back into your context.
+3. It can help to read up on current research and bring fresh ideas back into your context.

 Here are some useful links for further research: